Cybersecurity of Quantum Key Distribution Implementations: Example: Insecurity of Interferometric BB84

 \subsection{Interferometric Implementation of BB84}

-Consider a BB84 implementation which uses two time-separated modes (pulses).
+Consider an implementation of BB84 that uses two time-separated modes (pulses) to encode a qubit.
 For every transmission, the first mode arrives to Bob's lab at time $t_0'$, and the second mode at $t_1'=t_0'+\Delta T$.
-We denote these pulses as $\ket{t'_0}$ and $\ket{t'_1}$ respectively.
-The users use the Hadamard and computational bases, so that an ideal Alice sends one of the following four states,
+We denote these pulses as $\ket{t'_0}$ and $\ket{t'_1}$, respectively.
+The ideal Alice sends one of the following four states,